isabella232/sign-integrations.en/help/veeva/install.md

 ## Connect [!DNL Veeva Vault] to Adobe Sign using middleware {#connect-middleware}

 After completing the setup for [!DNL Veeva Vault] and the Adobe Sign Admin account, the administrator must create a connection between the two accounts using the middleware.
-The [!DNL Veeva Vault] and Adobe Sign accounnt connection is initiated by Adobe Sign Identity and then it is used to store the Veeva Vault identity.
+The [!DNL Veeva Vault] and Adobe Sign account connection is initiated by Adobe Sign Identity and then it is used to store the Veeva Vault identity.
 For system security and stability, the administrator must use a dedicated [!DNL Veeva Vault] system/service/utility account, such as `adobe.for.veeva@xyz.com`, instead of a personal user account, such as `bob.smith@xyz.com`.

 An Adobe Sign account administrator must follow the below steps to connect [!DNL Veeva Vault] to Adobe Sign using middleware: